damien-mattei/Scheme-PLUS-for-Kawa/README.md

   kawa curly-infix2prefix4kawa.scm --kawa your_kawa_file_in_scheme+.scm | tr -d '|' > your_kawa_file_in_scheme.scm
 </pre>
 <br>
-<span style="color:red;">Due to bugs in the Kawa syntax transformers there will be no more
+<code style="color:red;">Due to bugs in the Kawa syntax transformers there will be no more
-update of Scheme+ for Kawa.</span>
+update of Scheme+ for Kawa.</code>
   <br>
   </body>